astropy/halotools/README.md

 This package contains functions to rotate collections of 2D and 3D vectors.

-Some of the functionality of this package is taken from the [Halotools](https://halotools.readthedocs.io/en/latest/) utilities sudmodule, and reproduced here for convenience.
+Some of the functionality of this package is taken from the [Halotools](https://halotools.readthedocs.io/en/latest/) utilities sudmodule, reproduced here for convenience.

 ## Description